 "Basically, what they said today is, ‘We're all they have,' " Southwood said.

 Just 16 percent of Boston Cath olics attend church, following a decade that saw the archdiocese battered by a clergy sex-abuse scandal and par ish closings that shuttered doz ens of local churches.
 The archdiocese also is facing a priest shortage.
-About a fifth of the 420 active priests are 65 or older, and the church expects its num ber of ac tive priest to fall un der
+About a fifth of the 420 active priests are 65 or older, and the church expects its num ber of ac tive priest to fall un der 200 in a decade.

 The archdiocese planned the reorganization over two years, and de cid ed early on against more painful closings.